Brian May: 2011–present

-2011–present: Queen + Adam Lambert
+Queen + Adam Lambert

 Not long after performing with American Idol finalists Kris Allen and Adam Lambert during the programme's season finale in 2009, May and Taylor began contemplating the future of Queen after the group's amicable split with frontman Paul Rodgers.
 At the 2011 MTV Europe Music Awards, Queen was presented with that year's Global Icon Award, accepted by May.
 As part of the broadcast, Queen performed a short set with Lambert, receiving an overwhelmingly welcoming response.
 Speculation regarding collaboration with Lambert soon arose, with the three formally announcing a short summer tour of Europe in 2012, including three dates at the Hammersmith Apollo in London, as well as shows in Ukraine, Russia and Poland.

 The collaboration was revived in 2013, when the three performed together at the iHeartRadio Music Festival at the MGM Grand Hotel & Casino in Las Vegas on 20 September.
 Five months later, May, Taylor and Lambert announced a 19-date summer tour of North America on Good Morning America.
 Because of ticket demand, five dates were soon added.
 In May 2014, shows in Australia and New Zealand were announced, along with festival performances in South Korea and Japan.
 The tour was extended to the UK and greater Europe in early 2015.
 The group performed together in South America in September 2015, including Queen's first performance at the Rock in Rio Festival since 1985.

 In 2016, the group embarked across Europe and Asia on the Queen + Adam Lambert 2016 Summer Festival Tour.
 This included closing the Isle of Wight Festival in England on 12 June where they performed "Who Wants to Live Forever" as a tribute to the victims of the mass shooting at a gay nightclub in Orlando, Florida earlier that day.
 On 12 September they performed at the Yarkon Park in Tel Aviv, Israel for the first time in front of 58,000 people.
 In September 2018 the group had a residency in the MGM Park Theater in Las Vegas.
 Though the collaboration remains active, there are currently no plans to record a studio album, though the three are willing to do so in the future.

 On 31 March 2020, Queen + Adam Lambert confirmed that their touring dates were postponed until 2021 because of the global COVID-19 pandemic.

 On 4 June 2022, Queen + Adam Lambert opened the Platinum Party at the Palace outside Buckingham Palace to mark the Platinum Jubilee of Elizabeth II.
 Performing a three-song set, May appeared in front of the Victoria Memorial monument as they opened with "We Will Rock You" which had been introduced in a comedy segment where the Queen and Paddington Bear tapped their tea cups to the beat of the song.

+2025 BBC Proms

+On 13 September 2025, May performed, alongside Roger Taylor, at the Last Night of the Proms, joining the BBC Symphony Orchestra and Chorus, BBC Singers and National Youth Choir for a new orchestral arrangement of "Bohemian Rhapsody", by Stuart Morley, marking the 50th anniversary of the song.